aabbtree77/atmega88-enc28j60-ethernet/README.md

 but likely would turn out to be a torture for a newcomer.
 I myself did not learn much about the inner workings of UDP or Ethernet, but there is no doubt that the circuitry and the C libraries used here are somewhat amazing.

-This is the domain for "proofs of concept" so to speak, one can even find folks squeezing some functional TCP/IP substack into 8KB of RAM, which is more of an art than science and engineering.
+This is the domain for "proofs of concept", one can even find folks squeezing some functional TCP/IP substack into 8KB of RAM, which is more of an art than science and engineering.

 Ten years later we are nowhere close to a simple reliable Ethernet device suitable for IoT.
 In my opinion, the best candidate